Lojaleto/downloader/README.md

-# downloader
+# loader
-download function with bar adapted for jupyter
+load function with bar adapted for jupyter